emmo-repo/domain-electrochemistry/sphinx/references.rst

   </tr>
   <tr>
   <td class="element-table-key"><span class="element-table-key">Comment</span></td>
-  <td class="element-table-value">Diffusion current is governed by Fick’s Laws of diffusion.
+  <td class="element-table-value">Diffusion current is governed by Fick&#8217;s Laws of diffusion.
 It is the principle on which many electroana- lytical methods are based, because the current is proportional to the bulk concentration of the diffusing species.
-I_{d} = z*F*A*D*\grad(c)_{x=0}, where z is the electron number of an electrochemical reaction, F the Faraday constant, A the electrode surface area, D the diffusion coefficient of electroactive substance, and (∂c/∂x)x=0 the gradient of the amount concentration at the electrode surface position x = 0.</td>
+I_{d} = z*F*A*D*\grad(c)_{x=0}, where z is the electron number of an electrochemical reaction, F the Faraday constant, A the electrode surface area, D the diffusion coefficient of electroactive substance, and (&#8706;c/&#8706;x)x=0 the gradient of the amount concentration at the electrode surface position x = 0.</td>
   </tr>
   </table>